Cluster A. Bible

 Prerequisites for this course are Introduction to the Old and the New Testament, and Foundations for Biblical Studies.
 God’s Mission and the Church and Christian Worship are preferred prerequisites.

-This course has Faith Development in the Local Congregation as its prerequisite and Human Growth and Development as its preferred prerequisite.
+This course has Faith Development in the Local Congregation and Human Growth and Development as its prerequisites.

 MIN24 Pastoral Care and Counselling